-Ibuprofen is great for inflammation, headaches, pain, muscle pain at high altitude.
+Ibuprofen without a doubt, is tried and tested for high altitude trips.
+It is great for inflammation, headaches, pain, muscle pain at high altitude.
 Recent research suggests that Ibuprofen is proven to be very useful in low oxygen environments.
-The usual dose of ibuprofen is one to two 200mg tablets or capsules every four to six hours as needed.
-Do not take more than 2,000 mg of ibuprofen daily.
+The usual dose of ibuprofen is one to two 200 mg tablets.
+You can take Ibrprofen every four to six hours as needed.
+Do not take more than 1,000 mg of ibuprofen daily.
 Take ibuprofen with food or after meals if it seems to bother your stomach.
-Ibuprofen does gets absorbed by the blood stream much faster than Diamox making it a quick acting drug.
+Ibuprofen does get absorbed by the blood stream much faster than Diamox making it a quick acting drug.

-For 15 years I have always taken Garlic supplements when I go on high altitude treks and climbs.
+For 15 years I have always taken garlic supplements when I go on high altitude treks and climbs.
 Garlic does have natural properties that help you when suffering from Acute Mountain Sickness (AMS).
 Your blood is getting thicker at high altitude.
 Garlic thins out your blood so you can take one capsule per day while you are trekking.
-Have Garlic soup regularly while on your trek.
+Consider having garlic soup regularly while on your trek or expedition.

-4).
-Drinking Beet Juice is a good idea
+5).
+Drinking Beet Juice is a Good Idea

 Research from an Norwegian University suggests.
 “It may be the extra boost your body needs to deliver enough oxygen to your tired muscles.
 Beet juice will keep you healthy when you are climbing a high mountain.”
 You should consider drinking beet juice before climbing a high-altitude mountain.
 Also consider beet juice right before a regular workout, this can improve your blood vessel function.
 This can deliver oxygen more quickly to your muscles.
 High altitudes have a powerful effect on the human body, due to thinner air and lower oxygen.
 Above 11,500 feet you will experience some altitude sickness, feeling fatigued, short of breath, and sometimes even nauseous.